 There are various ways to go about it.
 You can put together a small book by hand, or have a local printer publish some books for you.
 Or, you can buy a publishing package from a “self-publishing” or “print-on-demand” company.
-They are all viable options, depending on your budget, needs & preferences.
+They are all viable options, depending on your budget, needs, and preferences.
 Read on for some options.

 What are the different types of books I can publish?

-Many poets, both beginning & seasoned, publish chapbooks.
+Many poets, both beginning and seasoned, publish chapbooks.
 They’re typically printed on 8.5 x 11 paper, folded in half (making the finished size 5.5 x8.5) with a cardstock cover, and stapled together.

-Here’s a photo of The Lithic Review #3, which was created in 1991 with a primitive word processing program (little more than a typewriter), clip art & glue stick, & printed at a local copy shop.
+Here’s a photo of The Lithic Review #3, which was created in 1991 with a primitive word processing program (little more than a typewriter), clip art and glue stick, and printed at a local copy shop.

-Chapbooks of this type are simple & inexpensive.
+Chapbooks of this type are simple and inexpensive.
 And, you can easily make more if the need arises.

-Just lay out the pages & cover on your computer.
+Just lay out the pages and cover on your computer.
 Embellish them with illustrations if you like.
-Your local copy center can copy, collate, fold & staple your chapbooks from a digital file or hard copy.
+Your local copy center can copy, collate, fold and staple your chapbooks from a digital file or hard copy.
 Or, make them yourself with a copy machine (or computer printer), and an oversized stapler.